janebmckenna/Milestone-Project2/README.md

 **Developer Goals**

-The website provides a means to develop coding and programming skills and potential future monitiosation through advertising.
+The website provides a means to develop coding and programming skills and potential future monetisation through advertising.
 The MVP of this project is simple but the site can be developed to include additional games and to include more complex java script to improve the first game Hangman.

 **User Goals**